SimpleLavvr/noobofiron_rulesmod/README.md

 # How files are stored

-- original is an empty folder you should place HOI4 original files if you don't want to use the  `--original-folder` argument
+- `original` is an empty folder you should place HOI4 original files if you don't want to use the  `--original-folder` argument
+- `mod` is the folder modded files are put.
+I keep an .ignoreme so that git create the empty directory we're using and if you want to add a patch or a new file there you don't have to create everything new each time (only if its a directory we don't use)
+- `sources` is where the mod is.
+We use `.patch` files (also known as diff files) made using diff for overriding the base game so we can just easily repatch the game on each new paradox release.
+It's used if we wish to remove vanilla events, such as the ability for SOV to deny FIN White peace

+The script structure should match the gamefiles.
+IE, for the Finland.txt , it's located in `events/` in the base game so the patch is located at `source/events/Finland.txt.patch` and will be put at `mod/events/Finland.txt`

 # Script usage information